cookiebouquets/Pitch-Result-Model/README.md

 UPDATE 1: Our model improved to a Precision Average of 0.87, Accuracy Score of 0.82 and f1-Score of 0.84

-UPDATE 2: Our model after RandomizedSearchCV improved to a precision average of 0.89.
+UPDATE 2: Our model after RandomizedSearchCV improved to a Precision Average of 0.89.
 All other metrics remain the same.